metalsmith/metalsmith/Readme.md

 ## Plugins

-  Check out the Wiki for a list of [plugins]().
+Check out the website for a list of [plugins](http://www.metalsmith.io#the-plugins).

 ## How does it work?

+Metalsmith works in three simple steps:

-  Metalsmith is super simple.
-It reads all the files in a source directory, runs the contents through a series of middleware that can manipulate as they please, and then writes the contents to a destination directory.
+  1. Read all the files in a source directory.
+  2. Invoke a series of plugins that manipulate the files.
+  3. Write the results to a destination directory!

-  Each file can contain YAML front-matter that will be attached as metadata, so a simple file like...
+Each plugin is invoked with the contents of the source directory, and each file can contain YAML front-matter that will be attached as metadata, so a simple file like...

     ---
     title: A Catchy Title